unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/file-systems.md

 | **No valid BTRFS found**                      | Disk may not belong to a valid pool; check pool assignments.       |
 | **Mount: wrong fs type, bad option, etc.**    | Incorrect file system selection or disk is unformatted.            |
 | **Cannot mount /dev/mdX: Structure needs cleaning** | File system is corrupted; perform a repair.                   |

-If you're uncertain about an error message, copy the output and seek assistance on the [Unraid forums](https://forums.unraid.net/).

 #### Via the WebGUI